 A potential risk to biodiversity would be that the project developer does not have the means to pay for the services needed to protect the set-aside areas and undertake the necessary measures to sensitize neighboring communities to do biodiversity protection.
-However, the total project stands on solid financial ground and has payments for biodiversity protection in its cash-flows.
+However, the total project stands on solid financial ground and has payments for biodiversity protection in its cashflows.
 Since the project is FSC certified, payment for biodiversity protection maintains a high ranking position on the list of expenditures.
+A protocol for monitoring biodiversity was established and monitoring has since been done in 2013, and 2014.
+Overal the findings indicate a positive contribution of Continental Forests Ltd in the protection of biodiversity in Kikonda Central Forest Reserve.